panzerdp/dmitripavlutin.com/content/posts/120-this-interview-questions/index.md

 Since the best way to prepare for a coding interview is practice, in this post I compiled a list of 7 interesting interview questions about `this`.

-*If you're not familiar with `this` keyword, I highly recommend studying well the post [Gentle Explanation of "this" in JavaScript](/gentle-explanation-of-this-in-javascript/).*
+*If you're not familiar with `this` keyword, I recommend reading the post [Gentle Explanation of "this" in JavaScript](/gentle-explanation-of-this-in-javascript/) before continueing with answering the questions.*

 ```toc
 ```